ic-labs/django-icekit/docs/contributing/roadmap.rst

 * Include Events/Collections/Press Releases/Sponsors in the main repository as standard
 * Add REST API endpoints for Collection and Images
 * Include new EDTF fields in Collection
-* Drop deprecation shims added in 0.16.
+* Drop any deprecation shims added in 0.16.
 * Author listings

 Version 0.19
 ~~~~~~~~~~~~
-* Drop deprecation shims added in 0.17.
+* Drop any deprecation shims added in 0.17.
 * Remove Django-Haystack, using ElasticSearch libraries directly.
 * Events Location model
 * Solution for adding extended information and themes to Events (a.k.a the minisites replacement)